wireapp/wire-server/docs/src/how-to/install/configure-federation.md

 Are your servers on the public internet?
 Then you have the option of using TLS certificates from [Let\'s encrypt](https://letsencrypt.org/).
-In such a case go to subsection (A).
+In this case see subsection (A).
 If your servers are not on the public internet or you would like to use your own CA, go to subsection (B).